samueljackson92/player-stage-install-script/README.md

 and it seems to work fine.
 I'm unsure if it will work with versions of Ubuntu below 11.04.

 ###Update
-The script has now patched to fix a minor compliation bug with Ubuntu 12.10.
+The script has now been patched to fix a minor compliation bug with Ubuntu 12.10.

 Pre-Install
 -----------